brimdata/zed/zng/docs/zng-over-json.md

 * the int64 lost precision for the same reason, and
 * the IP address has been converted to a string.

-As a comparison, the json python library handles the 64-bit integer to full precision, but loses precision on the floating point timestamp.
+As a comparison, Python's `json` module handles the 64-bit integer to full precision, but loses precision on the floating point timestamp.
 Also, as mentioned, it is at the whim of a JSON implementation whether or not the order of object keys is preserved.

-While JSON is well suited for data exchange of generic information, it is not so appropriate for structured data format like ZNG.
+While JSON is well suited for data exchange of generic information, it is not so appropriate for a structured data format like ZNG.
-That said, JSON can be used an encoding format for ZNG by mapping ZNG data onto a JSON-based protocol.
+That said, JSON can be used as an encoding format for ZNG by mapping ZNG data onto a JSON-based protocol.
 This allows clients like web apps or electron apps to receive and understand ZNG and, with the help of client libraries like [zealot](https://github.com/brimsec/brim/tree/master/zealot),